Georgia election server had crucial files deleted days after lawsuit

 The data was erased by technicians at the Center for Elections Systems at Kennesaw State University, which runs the state's election system.
 According to the Associated Press, it's not clear who ordered the wipe.

-"Despite the undeniable ineptitude at KSU's Center for Elections Systems," it read, "Georgia's elections are safe and our systems remain secure."
+"Despite the undeniable ineptitude at KSU's Center for Elections Systems," it reads, "Georgia's elections are safe and our systems remain secure."

 The lawsuit is aimed at Georgia's 27,000 AccuVote touchscreen voting machines, which don't use paper ballots or keep proof of the intent of voters.
 The suit's plaintiffs wanted an independent review of the Kennesaw server, which contained key statewide election data, to show that the system was unreliable.